DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-12/part-4-random-containers/_index.md

 ![](switch-2.png)

-Finally add these `Switch Containers` to the `Play_Landing` event and delay one of them.
-Play the event and test that the switches are happening correctly by using hte `Transport Control` section.
+Finally, add these `Switch Containers` to the `Play_Landing` event and delay one of them.
+Play the event and test that the switches are happening correctly by using the `Transport Control`` section.

 Add your event to the soundbank and test in Unity.
-Make sure to connect your event in Unity.
+Make sure to connect your event to Unity.